kujunda-seda/template-love-game/README.md

   - Copy items if needed
   - Create folder references

 2.2.
 (Optional, but desired) Change the name: File inspector (right sidebar) for project > Identity and Type > Name.
-Proceed with the rename of the linked files and targets as well.
+Proceed with the renaming of the linked files and targets as well.

 2.3.
 (Optional, but desired) Change the `Version` in the project > Identity settings, e.g. `1.0` or `0.0.1`.

 2.4  (Optional) Change the icon of the app by providing required images in Project > Images > iOS AppIcon (see Apple Guidelines for it).

 2.5.
-In main screen top bar select `[name]-ios` target > Any iOS Device, run menu Product > Archive.
+In the main screen top bar select `[name]-ios` target > Any iOS Device, run menu Product > Archive.
 Your app is now good to be distributed in TestFlight with **Distribute App**.